 In fact, Ogden et al.~\cite{OgdenRR78} exhibited DCFLs that shuffle into NP-complete languages.
 On the other hand, Bérard~\cite{berard87} shows that there are nonregular CFLs which can be shuffled along the trajectory \((st)^*(s^*+t^*)\) into a CFL.
 She asks in particular if this is also true of the trajectory \((s^*+t^*)(st)^*(s^*+t^*)\), a question that has been open since then.
 Mateescu et al.~\cite{mateescurs98} expand on these results, focusing in particular on regular trajectories (Section 5 therein).
 They show, for instance, that the shuffle of a CFL and a regular language along a regular trajectory is always CFL.

-This rugged landscape leaves open an important question: which regular trajectories \emph{do} preserve context-freeness (in the sense that the shuffle of two CFLs is CFL)?
+This fragmented landscape leaves open an important question: which regular trajectories \emph{do} preserve context-freeness, in the sense that the shuffle of two CFLs is a CFL?
 These questions can be seen as variants of --- or a preliminary step to --- the so-called \emph{parallelization problem}, which asks, given a nonCFL, whether it is expressible as the shuffle along some trajectory of two CFLs.
-Crisp answers to these questions would not only clarify the landscape of regular trajectories, but allow to understand when regular schedulers over context-free processes require additional computational power to be seen as a single thread of context-free execution.
+Crisp answers to these questions would not only clarify the landscape of regular trajectories, but allow for an understanding of when regular schedulers over context-free processes require additional computational power to be seen as a single thread of context-free execution.